 Talk with your doctor if any of these symptoms last for several weeks or become more severe.
-And talk with your doctor if you are concerned about any symptom or sign on this list and ask to schedule a colonoscopy to find the cause of the problem.
+If you are concerned about any changes you experience, please talk with your doctor and ask to schedule a colonoscopy.

 Your doctor will ask how long and how often you’ve been experiencing the symptoms(s), in addition to other questions.
 This is to help find the cause of the problem, called a diagnosis.

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Or, use the menu to choose another section to continue reading this guide.